 The times we had to swim were actually very few as most of the time I was able to walk through the water.
 Swimming in an underground cave seems a little dodgy, but don’t worry in fact this water is crystal clear.
 You are wearing a head torch on your helmet which should you make more comfortable.

 Once we were inside wandering through the Rio Secreto cave system no one of our group seemed the be too impressed by the darkness.
 The tour is very easy and accessible for all ages and levels of fitness.
-Sometimes you have to crawl a little or step over things, but the friendly guide was always there with a helping hand.
+Sometimes you have to crawl a little or step over things, but the friendly guide and photographer were always there with a helping hand.

 At a point were there was a bigger body of water we were all floating in a circle and we turned off our torches for like a minute.
 It was pitch black, like not even a single sign of light anywhere.